otto-de-legacy/turing-microservice/turing-config/README.md

 Therefore it will override configs from following sources from default (1) to strongest (3):
 1. env variables
 2. default config
-3. NODE_ENV specific config
+3. process.env.ACTIVE_PROFILE specific config

-The default config sets the base, NODE_ENV specific config overrules default config and env variable config overrules everything.
+The default config sets the base, ACTIVE_PROFILE specific config overrules default config and env variable config overrules everything.

 Only the env variables specified in _custom_env_ file will be merged into config.